Surviving the Holidays with Distress Tolerance

 - The bills

-- In-laws, or politely put – “having to spend time with difficult-to- tolerate family members”
+- In-laws, or politely put —“having to spend time with difficult-to-tolerate family members”

 Holidays are a great time to give back.
 Volunteering, helping someone, giving and being thoughtful are great ways to feel good and spread the holiday cheer.
 Even if you aren’t giving gifts, you may give a card and exchange positive feelings with others inexpensively.
-Giving someone a .20 cent candy cane can do the trick.
+Giving someone a simple candy cane can do the trick.

-And don’t forget to Have a Happy Holiday!!!
+And don’t forget to enjoy the holidays!